dortania/GPU-Buyers-Guide/amd-gpu.md

 **Navi 10 Series \(RX 5000\) Highest Supported OS: None**

-Currently, as of 10.15.1 Developer beta 1, Apple has released the Navi based drivers for macOS.
-Due to these drivers still being in beta, we recommened holding off until these drivers have been added to 10.15.1 offically
+Currently, as of 10.15.1 Developer beta 1, Apple has updated the GPU framework to support RDNA, but unfortunately drivers have yet to add the Navi based drivers for macOS.

 Soon to be Cards: